meshcloud/collie-hub/compliance/cfmm/tenant-management/resource-hierarchy.md

 ---
 name: Resource Hierarchy
 summary: >-
-  Definition of a cloud resource hierarchy that facilitates tenant isolation and policy enforcement.
-Cloud tenants are deliberately placed in this resource hierarchy when tenants are provisioned.
+  Define a cloud resource hierarchy structure that facilitates tenant isolation and policy enforcement.
+Maintain the integrity of this hierarchy to ensure capabilities built atop of it remain effective.

 ---

 # Resource Hierarchy

-Definition of a cloud resource hierarchy that facilitates tenant isolation and policy enforcement.
-Cloud tenants are deliberately placed in this resource hierarchy when tenants are provisioned.
+Define a cloud resource hierarchy structure that facilitates tenant isolation and policy enforcement.
+Maintain the integrity of this hierarchy to ensure capabilities built atop of it remain effective.

-Learn more about the [Resource Hierarchy Building Block](https://cloudfoundation.meshcloud.io/maturity-model/tenant-management/resource-hierarchy.html) on the Cloud Foundation website.
+Learn more about the [Resource Hierarchy Building Block](https://cloudfoundation.org/maturity-model/tenant-management/resource-hierarchy.html) on the Cloud Foundation website.